Troubleshooting the databases

 shmmaxkernel setting to approximately 50% of the total RAM.

-shmmaxsetting divided by the page size.
-You can confirm page size by running
+shmmaxsetting by the page size.
+To confirm the page size, run:

 sysctl -w kernel.shmmax=<your shmmax calculation> sysctl -w kernel.shmall=<your shmall calculation>

-The default port for PuppetDB conflicts with another service
+The PuppetDB default port conflicts with another service

 By default, PuppetDB communicates over port 8081.
-In some cases, this might conflict with existing services, for example McAfee ePolicy Orchestrator.
+In some cases, this might conflict with other services, such as McAfee ePolicy Orchestrator.

 generates Ruby errors after connecting